m-nikolovska-mak-system/mondayNew/docs/README-ci-build-jar.md

-# Build JAR this is a duplicate with a differenect name to HELLOO
+# Build JAR this is a duplicate with a differenect name to HELLOO aaaaaaaaaaa test

 > **Type:** Standard Workflow
 > **Source:** `ci-build-jar.yml`

 ## 📋 Overview

-This document provides comprehensive documentation for the `Build JAR this is a duplicate with a differenect name to HELLOO` workflow.
+This document provides comprehensive documentation for the `Build JAR this is a duplicate with a differenect name to HELLOO aaaaaaaaaaa test` workflow.

 ---